RedisLabs/redislabs-docs/content/rs/security/certificates/updating-certificates.md

 - `<cert>` - The contents of the \*\_cert.pem file

-## Active-Passive database certificates
+## Replica Of database certificates {#active-passive-database-certificates}

+This section describes how to update certificates for Replica Of (also known as Active-Passive) databases.

 ### Update proxy certificates {#update-ap-proxy-certs}

-To update the proxy certificate on clusters running Active-Passive (Replica Of) databases:
+To update the proxy certificate on clusters running Replica Of (Active-Passive) databases:

 - **Step 1:**  Use `rladmin` or the REST API to update the proxy certificate on the source database cluster.
 - **Step 2:** From the admin console, update the destination database (_replica_) configuration with the [new certificate]({{<relref "/rs/databases/import-export/replica-of/create#configure-tls-on-replica-database">}}).